Frequently Asked Questions

-A: You need to take PSY100Y5 (Introduction to Psychology).
+You need to take PSY100Y5 (Introduction to Psychology).
 This is the only specific university course required to apply for a program of study (Subject POSt) in Psychology after first year.
 In addition, you must take at least 3.0 other courses to apply to any UTM program.
 All programs require completion of at least 4.0 Full Credit Equivalents (FCEs) before applying.
-If you are interested in the Behaviour Genetics and Neurobiology or Exceptionality in Human Learning program there are additional required first year courses.
+If you are interested in the Neuroscience or Exceptionality in Human Learning program there are additional required first-year courses.
 Please check the calendar for further information.

 Do you offer correspondence/distance education courses in Psychology?

 The Department of Psychology does NOT currently offer any distance education/correspondence courses.

 Do I need to have a University Mathematics course to take PSY100Y5?

 No, there is no prerequisite required for PSY100Y5, and there are no Mathematics prerequisites for other upper-level PSY courses other than PSY201H5 (Research Design and Analysis 1).
 High school Math is only required for enrollment in any PSY program.

 I do not have the required 4U Mathematics and/or Biology courses, but still want to be in a Psychology program.
 What do I do?